ceeeztheday/SchoolWork/Data Structures/README.md

 </details>

 ### Description
-This course provides experience implementing and manipulating basic data structures, as well as analyzing their applications in Computer Science.
-Topics covered will include: Stacks, Queues, Linked Lists, Binary Tree Structures, Heaps, Graphs, and Sorting Algorithms.
+This provided experience implementing and manipulating basic data structures, as well as analyzing their applications in Computer Science.
+Topics covered includes: Stacks, Queues, Linked Lists, Binary Tree Structures, Heaps, Graphs, and Sorting Algorithms.